npm/rfcs/accepted/0000-peer-overrides.md

 ## About the degree of controle of Authors and Maintainars

 This caused confusion in the last meeting (*[meeting notes]*) and we ran out of time before i could properly adress it, so i'm going to state it clearly here:
-I
-**No user will be able to override peers in your branch unless you want them to be able to.
+**No user will be able to override peers in your branch unless you want them to be able to.**

 There are two conditions that must be true for an override to trickle past your package: